All Episodes

 In every walk of life.

-They hope Microsoft fails with its iPhone imitation or its iPod imitation, whatever, what was it, the Zune.
+They hope Microsoft fails with its iPhone imitation or its iPod imitation, whatever, what was it, the Zoom.

 They hope it failed.

-And they probably worked hard to make it fail.
+And they probably worked hard to make it fail with advertising.

-But Rush, but Rush's first black president is a president of the United States.
+But Rush, Rush, first black president, he's a president of the United States.

 And by the way, I am offended when this man equates himself with Abraham Lincoln.

-Abraham Lincoln properly receives and received the respect and the high honors because Abraham Lincoln walked all over this country making speech after speech after speech.
+Abraham Lincoln properly receives and received the respect and the high honors because Abraham Lincoln walked all over this country making speech after speech after speech, debate, debate, debate, explained.

-There would nobody who did not know what Abraham Lincoln was all about.
+There was nobody who did not know what Abraham Lincoln was all about.

 Abraham Lincoln did not run around and say things like, there will be no earmarks in my budget when there are 9,000 earmarks in the budget.